 In order to reach the 2570 calorie mark for the day he would then fill out the rest of his calories with carbohydrate.

 If you've never done this before it's not actually as complicated as it seems.
-Just make sure to hit protein and fat macros and then fill out the rest with carbohydrate.
+Calculate protein and fat macros and then fill out the rest with carbohydrate.
+Simple!